Construction of the ark, from the Nuremberg Chronicle (1493)

 We forget that they were among the most highly respected people in their society.
 Most of them, at least, must have been sincere and honorable.
 Alas, too many modern Christian leaders take after the ones Jesus scolded.
 (One, of course, is one too many.)
 When they come under criticism, many of their followers go to great lengths to defend them.

-Indeed, religious leaders who live less than godly lives have always presented a quandary.
-Jesus’ message, essentially “do what they tell you, not what they do,” means that we cannot make any kind of snap judgment.… Read the rest
+Indeed, religious leaders who live less than godly lives have always presented a quandary. … Read the rest

 “What are you willing to give me if I deliver Him to you?”
 And they counted out to him thirty pieces of silver. — Matthew 26:15